beasleyDOTcom/Readings-Notes-/401Prework.md

     1. Reassess: Take a step back.
 Look at the problem from another perspective.
 Is there anything that can be abstracted to a more general approach?
     1. Also, delete everything and try again with a new perspective.
     1. Research, yeah google and stackoverflow.

+# 401 quick reference definitions
+### Why would you want to run JavaScript code outside of a browser?
+development purposes i.e. building, testing, apps, functions, etc.
+### What is the difference between a module and a package?
+any of a number of distinct but interrelated units from which a program may be built up or into which a complex activity may be analyzed. via google dictionaries/oxford languages.
+### What does the node package manager do?

+### Provide code snippets showing 3 different ways to export a function from a node module